lupyuen/lupyuen.github.io/src/starpro64.md

 1. Teraflops.
 Not our grandparents' TensorFlow Lite.

-1. Qwen LLM is already running on EIC7700X
+1. Qwen LLM is already running on EIC7700X.
+Probably Llama and DeekSeek next.

 1. Why Offline Disconnected LLM?
 Home Security